swagger-api/swaggerhub-maven-plugin/README.md

  If any one of the definitions in the specified directory are unable to be uploaded, the build will fail and subsequent definitions will not be uploaded.

+### SwaggerHub SCM Integrations

+On upload, there is the option to automatically create an [SCM Integration](https://app.swaggerhub.com/help/integrations/index) which will allow changes to the definition to be pushed back to source control.
+This functionality is available for both input file and directory based upload.

+The user must define the following parameters to configure such an integration: `scmProvider`, `scmToken`. `repository`, `repositoryOwner`, `branch`

 #### Example Usage
 * Upload a single API definition in json format as a public API in SwaggerHub via a specified input file.
 ```xml